 93 COMPUTER ASSOCIATES INTL.
 711 Stewart Ave.
-Garden City, NY 11530-4787 (516) 227-3300
+Garden City, NY 11530-4787

 An aggressive acquisition program has helped this software company nearly double its revenues every year since 1983.
 Last year was an especially busy one as the company bought Integrated Software Systems Corp.
-(ISSCO), a \$40 million graphics software company: Software International, which sells financial applications software for IBM and Digital Equipment Corp. computers; and the Mega Group, which sells Megacalc, a spreadsheet package for main-ISSCO frame computers. brings Computer Associates into the graphics software business.
+(ISSCO), a \$40 million graphics software company; Software International, which sells financial applications software for IBM and Digital Equipment Corp. computers; and the Mega Group, which sells Megacalc, a spreadsheet package for mainframe computers.
+ISSCO brings Computer Associates into the graphics software business.
 Software International's Masterpiece financial management products will be integrated with Computer Associates' Advanced Business Software products, and the Megacalc product will be combined with the company's microcomputer spreadsheet product called SuperCalc 4.